howtographql/howtographql/content/frontend/angular-apollo/6-more-mutations-and-updating-the-store.md

 <Instruction>

-With these changes in the schema,you now need to make a couple more changes to `src/app/types.ts` to reflect these updates in your typescript types.
+With these changes in the schema, you now need to make a couple more changes to `src/app/types.ts` to reflect these updates in your typescript types.
 We create the `Vote` class then update the `Link` and `User` class.

 ```ts(path=".../hackernews-angular-apollo/src/app/types.ts")
 export class Link {